yoeriboven/qbixxassignment/README.md

 - copy the .env.example to .env
 - generate the APP key

 Then the project should be ready.
-It's up to you how're you gonna run it.
+It's up to you how're you going to run it.
 Laravel test server, Valet, Laravel sail, etc, everything is okay, as long as the project works and code is well structured :).

+Note: .env.example is set to run on Laravel sail.
+If you tend to use something else, tweak it to your needs.